wincent/clipper/README.md

     set-option -g default-command "reattach-to-user-namespace -l zsh"

 Despite the fact that the wrapper tool relies on an undocumented, private API, it is written quite defensively and appears to work pretty well.
-While this is a workable solution when running on the local machine, we'll need something else if we want things to work transparently both locally and remotely.
+While this is a workable solution when running on the local machine — so workable in fact that it is baked into tmux itself in version 2.6 — we'll need something else if we want things to work transparently both locally and remotely, or on older versions of tmux.
 This is where Clipper comes in.

 Clipper is a server process that you can run on your local machine.
 It will listen on the network or on a UNIX domain socket for connections, and place any content that it receives into the system clipboard.